Latest News and Resources

 Community Action Partnership of Mid Nebraska has created a list of local organizations, what they are providing, and who to contact.
 Visit their site for the full list: http://communityactionmidne.com/agency-and-community-updates-covid-19-pandemic-2020/

-Your community is working together to offer tools to rebuild a housing foundation for those displaced due to COVID19 which brings us challenges and will take partnerships across the community.
+Your community is working together to offer tools to rebuild a housing foundation for community members in need.

 At the state level;